91 pages • 3 hours read

 Amir and Baba flee Afghanistan following a destructive Russian invasion in the 1980s, relocating in California.
 In 2001, Amir learns from Baba’s friend and business partner that Hassan returned to Baba’s house in the late 1980s but was executed by the Taliban, orphaning his young son, Sohrab.
 When Rahim Khan tells Amir that Hassan was his half-brother, Amir decides he has no other recourse but to journey back to Kabul to retrieve his nephew.

 Amir returns to Kabul and finds that the Afghanistan of his childhood has been battered into a dangerous war zone patrolled by vicious Taliban extremists.
-He learns Sohrab has been sold into sexual slavery, purchased by a brutal Taliban official who regularly preys on children at a dilapidated warehouse converted into an orphanage.
+He learns Sohrab has been trafficked and sold into sex work, purchased by a brutal Taliban official who regularly preys on children at a dilapidated warehouse converted into an orphanage.
 Amir’s guide arranges a meeting with the Taliban official, bringing Amir face to face with an old nemesis, Assef, who believes he has been chosen by God to ethnically purify Afghanistan.
 Amir offers to pay for Sohrab, but Assef means to make good on his threat to meet Amir in combat, stating that he can leave with Sohrab only after they fight to the death.
 In the struggle, Amir is gravely wounded, but Sohrab saves him with a slingshot that he fires into Assef’s left eye.

 After Amir recovers in a hospital, he promises Sohrab he will not allow him to go back to an orphanage.
 However, the legal path to bringing Sohrab to the United States is murky.
 After a meeting with an immigration lawyer, Amir decides his best chance at leaving Afghanistan with Sohrab is to place him in an orphanage and file a petition.
 Sohrab is frantic at the news.
 Soon, however, Amir learns that he can petition Sohrab’s visa after the boy arrives in America.
 Overjoyed, Amir rushes to tell Sohrab the good news but finds Sohrab has cut his wrists.